commitsbyaditya/Gesture-Controlled-Sign-Language-IOT/README.md

 4. Keep your hand visible to the webcam.
 Use the gesture chart above to move through slides or draw.
 5. Press `F` to toggle fullscreen, `Q` to exit.

-> The app shows a small cyan circle for the tracked pointer.
-Drawings use thinner strokes for better readability.

 ---